liamcottle/atlas-for-rust/README.md

 ## Current Features

 - Supports "Pairing" with Rust Servers automatically from in game menu
-- Shows a realtime updating map, including:
+- Shows a realtime updating interactive map, including:
+    - Hackable Crates
+    - Cargo Ship
+    - Chinook
+    - Explosions,
+    - Vending Machines
-    - Hackable Crates, Cargo Ship, Chinook, Explosions, Vending Machine and Team Members (with online status)
+    - Team Members
 - Shows realtime server stats: current player count, last wiped
-- You can add multiple Rust Servers
+- You can pair with multiple Rust Servers
 - Rust servers can be added manually without using in game pairing
     - Useful if you run your own server and have access to server files